Iodine: Dietary recommendations and intake

 The daily levels of intake recommended by the United States National Academy of Medicine are between 110 and 130 μg for infants up to 12 months, 90 μg for children up to eight years, 130 μg for children up to 13 years, 150 μg for adults, 220 μg for pregnant women and 290 μg for lactating women.
 The Tolerable Upper Intake Level (TUIL) for adults is 1,100 μg/day.
 This upper limit was assessed by analysing the effect of supplementation on thyroid-stimulating hormone.

 The European Food Safety Authority (EFSA) refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI) instead of RDA, and Average Requirement instead of EAR; AI and UL are defined the same as in the United States.
 For women and men ages 18 and older, the PRI for iodine is set at 150 μg/day; the PRI during pregnancy and lactation is 200 μg/day.
 For children aged 1–17 years, the PRI increases with age from 90 to 130 μg/day.
 These PRIs are comparable to the U.S. RDAs with the exception of that for lactation.

 The thyroid gland needs 70 μg/day of iodine to synthesise the requisite daily amounts of T4 and T3.
 The higher recommended daily allowance levels of iodine seem necessary for optimal function of a number of body systems, including mammary glands, gastric mucosa, salivary glands, brain cells, choroid plexus, thymus, arteries.

-Natural food sources of iodine include seafood which contains fish, seaweeds, kelp, shellfish and other foods which contain dairy products, eggs, meats, vegetables, so long as the animals ate iodine richly, and the plants are grown on iodine-rich soil.
-Iodised salt is fortified with potassium iodate, a salt of iodine, potassium, oxygen.
+Natural food sources of iodine include seafood including fish, seaweeds, kelp, shellfish and other foods such as dairy products, eggs, meats, vegetables, so long as the animals ate iodine richly, and the plants are grown on iodine-rich soil.
+Iodised salt is fortified with about 100 parts per million of potassium iodide.

 As of 2000, the median intake of iodine from food in the United States was 240 to 300 μg/day for men and 190 to 210 μg/day for women.
 The general US population has adequate iodine nutrition, with lactating women and pregnant women having a mild risk of deficiency.
 In Japan, consumption was considered much higher, ranging between 5,280 μg/day to 13,800 μg/day from wakame and kombu that are eaten, both in the form of kombu and wakame and kombu and wakame umami extracts for soup stock and potato chips.
 However, new studies suggest that Japan's consumption is closer to 1,000–3,000 μg/day.
 The adult UL in Japan was last revised to 3,000 μg/day in 2015.

 After iodine fortification programs such as iodisation of salt have been done, some cases of iodine-induced hyperthyroidism have been observed (so-called Jod-Basedow phenomenon).
-The condition occurs mainly in people above 40 years of age, and the risk is higher when iodine deficiency is high and the first rise in iodine consumption is high.
+The condition occurs mainly in people above 40 years of age, and the risk is higher when iodine deficiency isp high and the first rise in iodine consumption is high.